Code Generation (Batch)#

 Running the Generator#

-output_path (optional): the file or directory where the code will be written (if no output_path is specified, the code will not be written)
+output_path (optional): The file or directory where the code will be written.
+If no

 >>> # Generate multiple flows from zip and write to output directory